 Will Price: Starting at the top.
 What do you do at Mindbody, and what brought you here?

 Jade Craggette: I’m a senior customer and premium support specialist.
-I am also a leader for the Black Alliance Employee Resource Group (ERG) as well as a co-chair for the Women in Technology ERG.
+I am also a leader for the Black Alliance Employee Resource Group (ERG).
 I came to Mindbody because I found that my skill sets and career growth was heading toward the tech industry.
 Instead of remaining a very tech savvy manager, I opted to try my hand and switch industries.
 It paid off and I am glad I did it.